mjt3426/npm-resume/README.md

 <br />

 ### <strong>Get Connected Today</strong>
 Get connected through twitter, github, linkedin, a website, and email.
-Right now the website and resume url are "TBD" and wil throw errors.
+Right now the website and resume url are "TBD" and will throw errors.
 <br />